rehierl/abstract-properties/11-x-hierarchies/11-2-hierarchy-of-scopes/1-2-setup-index-based.md

 When choosing to provide numeric index-based ids via the index-order of an ordered sequence of sets, one would certainly want to first **reduce** the amount of elements in each set as far as possible.
-The following will mention the aspects one should keep in mind.
+The following will point out those aspects one should keep in mind.

 Note that, due to the below, an index-based setup is effectively an encoding of a normalized setup.
 Despite that, it is doubtful that such an encoding has